-In this paper we introduce an Euclidean decomposition of elements a_n of an increasing sequence of natural numbers $(a_n){n \in \mathbb{N}^}$ into weight \times level + jump which we use to classify the numbers a_n either by weight or by level.
-We then show that this decomposition can be seen as a generalization of the sieve of Eratosthenes (which is the particular case of the whole sequence of natural numbers).
-We apply this decomposition to prime numbers in order to obtain a new classification of primes, we analyze a few properties of this classification and we make a series of conjectures based on numerical data.
-Finally we show how composite numbers and 2-almost primes behave under the decomposition.
+In this article we introduce a decomposition of elements a_n of an increasing sequence of natural numbers $(a_n){n\in\mathbb{N}^}$ into $weight \times level + jump$ which we use to classify the numbers a_n either by weight or by level.
+We then show that this decomposition can be seen as a generalization of the Eratosthenes sieve (which is the particular case of the whole sequence of natural numbers).
+Finally, we apply this decomposition to prime numbers in order to obtain a new classification of primes, and we analyze a few properties of this classification to make a series of conjectures based on numerical data.